medm93/JavaDEV/README.md

   * student login as email or index number.

 # Status
 Project is in progress.
-The app is improving and there are adding next technologie.
+The app is improving and there are adding next technologies.

 # Inspiration
 Project based on homework of JavaDev training.